bandprotocol/launch/band-v3-testnet-1/docs/how-to-join-as-a-validator-using-statesync.md

 # Band V3 Testnet #1: How to Join as a Validator using State Sync

-**Note: This documentation is not final and is intended for preparation purposes.
-It may be subject to change after the testnet launch.**

 This document describes methods on how to join as a validator in Band V3 Testnet #1 using State Sync.

 ## Hardware Requirements